cosmos/sdk-tutorials/tutorial/keeper.md

 ## Getters and Setters

-Now it is time to add methods to interact with the stores throughs the `Keeper`.
+Now it is time to add methods to interact with the stores through the `Keeper`.
 First, add a function to set the string a given name resolves to:

 ```go
 // SetName - sets the value string that a name resolves to